Network Topology Examples & Templates

 A network topology can be defined as the positioning of the various modules and components in a communication network.
 In order to show and describe the working and dynamics of a communication network, network topology diagrams are used.
 In these types of diagrams, the various elements of the network (such as devices, routers, switches, etc.) are shown using symbols and icons, with connectors going around in between them to show the order in which they play their part.

 When creating topology diagrams, there are a couple of different methods that you can use.
 You can either draw them by hand or by using computerized software.
 However, before you go about doing any of these, you need to have a proper idea of what these diagrams look like.
-In this article, we are going to be looking at some network topology example diagrams that you can see to get an idea about how you can create a professional-looking one for yourself.
+In this article, we are going to be looking at some network diagram examples that you can see to get an idea about how you can create a professional-looking one for yourself.
 We will also look at how you can use pre-existing example templates from EdrawMax to create topology diagrams of your own.

 As we mentioned just now, network topology examples can help you get a detailed idea of what topology diagrams should look like and how you can create one for yourself.
 However, since the examples we are going to be discussing are given as pre-made templates in the EdrawMax Template Gallery, you can simply use them by editing the details according to your requirements.
 By using examples instead of starting from scratch, you can save yourself a lot of time and effort.